Name: Paula Dreyfess

 What 3 pieces of advice would you give someone who is thinking about moving to Portugal?

 Got questions for Paula?
-You can find him in the forum, username: @Longhornlady
+You can find her in the forum, username: @Longhornlady

 Our community-driven What’s On Calendar is a great place to explore events and meetups in Portugal and online.